open-neuromorphic/communications/docs/initiatives/in-progress/social-media-engagement/social_media_playbook.md

 *   **[15 Minutes Before] Monday Morning: Promote the Town Hall:**
     *   **Action:** Post a reminder for the weekly Community Town Hall.
     *   **Content:** "It's Monday!
 That means it's time for the ONM Town Hall.
-Join us at 14:00 CEST to catch up on the latest initiatives and share your ideas."
+Join us at 14:00 CEST / 8:00 ET to catch up on the latest initiatives and share your ideas."
     *   **Link:** Include the YouTube event link (youtube and linkedin events created within StreamYard).

 *   **End of Week: Community Contributor Shout-Out:**